-Why it’s hard to get an auto refinance loan with bad credit and high mileage
+Why it’s hard to get an auto to refinance loan with bad credit and high mileage

 Whether you have bad credit, a car with high mileage, or both, you may have a hard time getting approved for an auto refinance loan.

-A low credit score is a sign that you’re new to credit or you’ve made some credit mistakes in the past.
+A low credit score is a sign of either two things.
+It is either you’re new to credit or you’ve made some credit mistakes in the past.

-It can also be a sign that you’re not a reliable borrower and are more likely to miss payments or default on the loan altogether than someone who has good or excellent credit.
+It can also be a sign that you’re not a reliable borrower and are more likely to miss payments.
+Additionally, a low score may indicate you are likely to default on a loan altogether than someone who has right or excellent credit.

 That can be frustrating, especially if your bad credit is due to external circumstances outside of your control, such as a divorce, fraud, or errors on your credit report.

 And if they were your fault, you might be turning over a new leaf.
-But unfortunately, most lenders have to rely on the limited information they get from credit reports and scores to save time and money.
+However, most lenders have to rely on limited information from credit reports to save time and money.